Reread your own writing - several times - for a better finished novel.

 Some people worry when they run out of inspiration in the middle of their storytelling.
 I suppose this is another form of 'writer's block' at its severest form.
 Don't worry.

-* Characters may need more description, more development so that readers have 'more to go on' when understanding, and connecting, with them
+Characters may need more description, more development so that readers have 'more to go on' when understanding, and connecting, with them.
+Readers 'buy in'.

-* Context may benefit from the addition of a few more 'flavours'.
-Whether its a more thorough description of a town or city (real or imagined) or a countryside setting, building in your own experiences of locations that have inspired you in the past, may help to breath life into the fictitious surroundings around your characters, and plot.
+Context may benefit from the addition of a few more 'flavours'.
+Whether its a more thorough description of a town or city (real or imagined) or a countryside setting, building in your own experiences of locations that have inspired you in the past - all may breath more life into the fictitious surroundings for your characters, and plot.

-By paying attention to the above two, you resolve the issues related to plot, which is really what you are saying you are worried about if you lack inspiration.
+By paying attention to the above two, you resolve the issues related to plot, which is really what you are saying you were worried about if you lack inspiration.

 As long as it 'works' for the paying audience.